 The portfolio contains samples of work.
 It does not need to be all of the student’s work.
 You only need one folder or small box per academic year.
 At a minimum you should keep samples of all the core subjects spaced throughout the year so that progress can be seen.
 The portfolio samples can be real or electronic photos.
 Just make sure you have a good backup if going electronic.

 Some examples of things to put in the portfolio: worksheets, writing samples, book list, drawings, art, workbooks, print-outs from an online curriculum, certificates of completion, etc.

 Semiannual progress report

-Twice a year you need to write a progress report for your child.
-Once around the halfway mark, and once at the end of your academic year.
+Twice a year you need to create a progress report for your child.
+Once around the 90-day halfway mark, and once at the end of your academic year.
 The progress report should include all the core subjects and any other subjects you cover.
 You may include attendance or the number of education days in the half year.
 The format can be in paragraphs or it can look like a report card.
-Elementary students do not need grade letters.
+You may use any grading system.
 However high school students who plan to apply for college should use the 10-point grading scale detailed in the SC Uniform Grading Policy.